syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 Dim sourceDocument As New WordDocument("SourceDocument.docx")

-'Processess the each section in the Word document
+'Processes the each section in the Word document

 For i As Integer = 0 To sourceDocument.Sections.Count - 1